sica42/roll-for-vanilla/README.md

 ## Need more help?

-Feel free to hit me up in-game if you need more help.
+Feel free to contact me if you need more help.
-Whisper **Jogobobek** on Nordaanar Turtle WoW or **Obszczymucha** on Discord.
+Whisper **Jogobobek** in-game on Nordaanar Turtle WoW or **Obszczymucha** on Discord.